On desktop, use a recent Windows Secured-core PC, MacBook or Chromebook. These all have numerous security advantages

 neglect it.
 Make sure that you use secure guest operating systems and split everything between as many virtual machines as

 possible.
-Virtualization can be a very strong security boundary but it is not magic.
+Virtualisation can be a very strong security boundary, but it is not magic.
 I'd recommend reading Brad Spengler's criticisms of QubesOS to understand some of its limitations.

 Do not use Linux (QubesOS is not a Linux distribution).